 Let's start with what is probably the simplest option: redeeming your points for cash back or statement credits toward your credit card charges.
 This will not always be possible with airline miles or hotel points, but if you earn transferable or cash back points directly from your credit card issuer, then you might be in luck.
 Depending on your card issuer, you may have a few options:

-- American Express: You can earn American Express Membership Rewards points with a variety of cards, including The Platinum Card® from American Express and the American Express® Gold Card.
+- American Express: You can earn American Express Membership Rewards points with a variety of cards.
 While these points transfer to many different airline and hotel programs, most cardmembers can also redeem them for statement credits.
 This is usually not a great deal since you only get around 0.6 cents per point in value when doing so, but if you have a lot of points to burn and need some money in a pinch, this could be an option.

-- Chase: Chase Ultimate Rewards points are worth about 1 cent apiece as cash back toward statement credits.
-You can earn Ultimate Rewards points with several cards in the Chase lineup, including the Chase Sapphire Reserve®.
+- Chase: Chase Ultimate Rewards® points are worth about 1.5 cents apiece as cash back toward statement credits.
+You can earn Chase Ultimate Rewards® points with several cards in the Chase lineup, including the Chase Sapphire Reserve®.

 Before you go this route, calculate the value you will get from redeeming your hard-earned points for cash back, and make sure that doing so is worth it for your needs.